 Lacking a model to build statistically representative and controlled dust foreground maps, the foreground residuals cannot be fully evaluated by simulations.
 A semi-quantitative approach is nevertheless possible by comparing data and simulations.
-The behavior of the solar dipole parameters with frequency and sky fraction are sensitive probes to test both the CMB anisotropies removal method and the galactic foreground residuals.
+The behavior of the solar dipole parameters with frequency and sky fraction are sensitive probes to test both the method for removing CMB anisotropies and that for removing Galactic foreground residuals.

-Large scale foreground residuals in the part of the sky where the dipole is fitted, induce a source of systematic effects on the dipole parameter retrieval.
-These effects are introduced in the simulation by adding an empirical estimate of the foreground residuals.
-This residual is defined as the difference map from two component separation method : SMICA-Bcsep shown in Fig. 6.
+Large-scale foreground residuals in the part of the sky where the dipole is fitted induce a source of systematic effects on the dipole parameter retrieval.
+These effects are introduced in the simulation by adding an empirical estimate of the foreground residuals defined as the difference map from two-component separation method: SMICA-Bcsep shown in Fig. 6.
+J.-M. Delouis et al.: CMB solar dipole and dust foreground model